High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Industrial metal bonding failures account for 18% of assembly line downtime in UK manufacturing.

-Engineering firms increasingly rely on high strength spray adhesive for metal to replace traditional mechanical fixings.
+Engineering firms increasingly rely on high-strength spray adhesive for metal to replace traditional mechanical fixings.

 Achieving a permanent bond on non-porous surfaces requires overcoming low-quality aerosol formulations that lack sufficient wetting.